Flymo Leaf Blower

 Check your gardening equipment

 February is probably a good month to start thinking about your lawn, and what needs to be done.
 Have a quick check of your lawn mower and other garden equipment, to ensure that it’s in good working condition.
-Start up any mechanical tools to make sure that they still work and haven’t been affected by the winter cold.
-This is also a good opportunity in the year to clear and tidy out your greenhouse / shed.

 Sharpen your lawn mower blades